Nimzo-Indian Defence: 1.d4 Nf6 2.c4...... c5

 History and Notable Players

 It arises from the Nimzo-Indian Defence: 1.d4 Nf6 2.c4... d5.
-Among the most prolific practitioners on the White side are Svetozar Gligoric (150 games), Jan Hein Donner (90 games), Rainer Knaak (69 games).
-On the Black side, notable exponents include Wolfgang Unzicker (47 games), Aleksandar Matanovic (36 games), Lev Polugaevsky (32 games).
+Among the most prolific White practitioners are Svetozar Gligoric (150 games), Jan Hein Donner (90 games), Rainer Knaak (69 games).
+Black-side regulars include Wolfgang Unzicker (47 games), Aleksandar Matanovic (36 games), Lev Polugaevsky (32 games).

 Main Lines and Variations